immunefi-team/Bounty_Boosts/Puffer Finance/28775 - [SC - Insight] pufETHsrcTimelocksolexecuteTransaction - This b....md

 # `pufETH/src/Timelock.sol::executeTransaction()` - This bug makes it possible to unexpectedly execute a timelocked queued transaction TWICE, either accidentally, or intentionally.

-Submitted on Mon Feb 26 2024 14:13:12 GMT-0400 (Atlantic Standard Time) by @OxSCSamurai for [Boost | Puffer Finance](https://immunefi.com/bounty/pufferfinance-boost/)
+Submitted on Feb 26th 2024 at 20:13:12 UTC by @OxSCSamurai for [Boost | Puffer Finance](https://immunefi.com/bounty/pufferfinance-boost/)

 Report ID: #28775